The Take Charge Helpline

 The hearing officer will then make a decision based on the information presented.
 If the decision is in your favor, your services will be reinstated based on what the hearing officer decides, and agreed to by the parties.
 If the decision is not in your favor, you can appeal that decision, in writing, to the Department of Community Health.

-If you would like more information regarding the Alternative Dispute Resolution process, contact the Detroit Wayne County Community Mental Health Agency at 313-833-2500 or The Arc of Western Wayne County at 734-729-9100.
+If you would like more information regarding the Alternative Dispute Resolution process, contact the Detroit Wayne County Community Mental Health Agency at 313-833-2500 or The Arc Western Wayne County at 734-729-9100.

 Phone code: 1440